Canada at the 1988 Summer Olympics

 Canada competed at the 1988 Summer Olympics in Seoul, South Korea, held from 17 September to 2 October 1988.
 328 competitors, 223 men and 105 women, took part in 193 events in 23 sports.
 Most Canadians remember these Olympics for Ben Johnson, who won the gold medal and set a world record in the men's 100 metres, before being disqualified and his record deleted after he tested positive for stanozolol.

-Medalists
+Medallists

 Competitors

 The following is the list of number of competitors in the Games.

 Archery

 Canada was represented by three men and one woman in Seoul.